 Advising is a crucial part of the student’s experience.
 The Social Work Program has a rich history of quality advisement of the students who benefit from the personal attention given to the whole person.
 While advisement is primarily concentrated on course selection, opportunities exist for each student to utilize the experience of the advisors in other areas.
 In addition, students who pursue advanced degrees rely heavily on the recommendations from their college professors.

-Students who are admitted to the Social Work Program also need to maintain a GPA of 2.5 in their social work courses as well as an overall 2.0 GPA.
+Students who are admitted to the Social Work Program need to maintain an overall GPA of 2.5.
+They must obtain a “C” or greater in all of their required social work courses.

 Due to the nature of social work practice and the expectations of a professional program, academic standards for continuance in the Program include professional behaviors and practices.
-Social Work students are also expected to adhere to the National Association of Social Workers (NASW) Code of Ethics.
+All policies and procedures contained in this Handbook as well as the Field Manual are expected to be maintained.
+Social Work students are expected to adhere to the National Association of Social Workers (NASW) Code of Ethics.

 Also refer to the sections in the Student Handbook (pdf) which refer to the Academic Integrity Policy and the LBC Disciplinary and Judicial Process.